Michigan Porch

 Before it was Montrose, the township was named Pewonigowink

 So the land carries layers.
-An Ojibwe word for flint-bottomed water, a treaty reservation, a township name worn for a single year, and finally Montrose — but the river that started it all still runs straight through the middle of town.
+An Ojibwe word for flint-bottomed water.
+A treaty reservation.
+A township name worn for a single year.
+And finally Montrose.
+But the river that started it all still runs straight through the middle of town.

 Sources